Cokile/CCTextFieldEffects/README.md

 // The color of the placeholder, default value is R106 G121 B137
 self.kyoTextField.placeholderColor = <#UIColor#>;

-// The color of background of text area. default value is R255 G255 B255 self.kyoTextField.backgroundColor = <#UIColor#>;
+// The color of background of text area, default value is R255 G255 B255 self.kyoTextField.backgroundColor = <#UIColor#>;

-// The color of the overlay, default value is R61 G88 B210 Alpha 0.6
+// The color of the overlay, default value is R61 G88 B210 Alpha0.6
 self.kyoTextField.overlayColor = <#UIColor#>;

 // The color of the cursor, default value is R83 G93 B146